-While preparing for a big test, be it the NCLEX or the NLE, you’ve spent countless of hours studying and reviewing your notes.
+While preparing for a big test, be it the NCLEX or any nursing exam, you’ve spent countless hours studying and reviewing your notes.
 The day of the exam comes and you feel your heartbeat racing and your mind losing focus.
 Trying to ignore these cues, you sit down in front of your test and your mind goes blank!

 Test anxiety exists and is a common problem among students.
 Anyone taking an exam experience some level of anxiety and see little improvement in their test scores despite their preparation.
 You may have heard in nursing school that there are four levels of anxiety: mild, moderate, severe, and panic.